Your Ego Isn't the Problem. It's Just Doing Its Job.

 Here's something that took me a while to really get: your ego isn't trying to ruin your relationships at work.
 It's trying to keep you alive.

-Contemporary psychology sometimes calls this the psychological immune system.
-Freud saw the ego as a mediator between raw instinct and reality.
-Either way, the function is the same: protect the self-image.
-Keep things feeling manageable.
-So we rationalize, project, and avoid.
-We perform confidence instead of admitting confusion.
-We defend our position instead of actually listening.
-The meeting stops being about the problem and becomes about protecting the person.
+And then you argue, or shut down, or fire back with something passive-aggressive.
+Not because you're a bad person, because, for a moment, your body reads the situation as danger.
+Freud framed the ego as a mediator between raw instinct and reality; the throughline is the same either way: protect the self-image, keep things feeling manageable.
+So we rationalize, project, avoid.
+We perform confidence instead of admitting confusion, defend a position instead of listening.
+The meeting stops being about the problem and starts being about protecting the person.

 When you catch that, even for a second, something loosens.